 A mix of out-of-state buyers flock to Alamo City

 An influx of residents keeps the San Antonio housing market uber-competitive.
 Homebuyers are seeking out San Antonio as their next place to settle down because of the cultural diversity, job opportunities, and reasonable cost of living.
 People are finding home here, whether they’re coming from other parts of Texas or other states altogether.

 iBuyers see opportunity in San Antonio

-San Antonio has seen increasing activity from iBuyers, or tech-enabled companies that use algorithmic pricing to make instant cash offers on properties and provide an online home-selling experience.
+San Antonio has seen significant activity from iBuyers — tech-enabled companies that use algorithmic pricing to make instant cash offers on properties and provide an opportunity to sell your house online.
 One report notes that iBuyers target San Antonio for its homogenous housing stock, and sets of properties that have a uniform look or characteristics are generally easier to value and gauge margins on.